iamgruuten/Sentry-Project/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

 In this project, you can see the 2 different branches.
-You can switch to a different branch to view its own component.
+You can switch to a different branch to view the componenets that helps to achieve the success of sentry the gantry

 ___